tafkeer-sirau/banyan/README.md

 # VillageConnect
 A social network of sorts for a village.\
-A digital Banyan tree, or the Chaupal underneath it.\
+A digital Banyan tree, or the Chaupal underneath it.\ <BR>
 _Ausaaf Umar, Akshat Bharadwaj & Zeeshan Choudhury_
 <BR>
 * ~Add login-status local storage~